5 Marvelous Healing Medicinal Plants

 As you know, lavender is one of the best remedies for glowing skin.
 The oil obtained from lavender flowers has antibacterial and antiviral properties.
 If you experience anxiety, the chances are that someone along the way recommended that you use lavender essential oil, and for a good reason.

-It essential comforting in one study among dental patients, while another study confirmed that lavender could directly affect mood and cognitive performance.
+It is comforting in one study among dental patients, while another study confirmed that lavender could directly affect mood and cognitive performance.
 Recently, it has been discovered that lavender has anti-inflammatory benefits as well.

 Garlic